mendhak/mendhak.github.io/_posts/2022-11-18-tls-13-old-android-devices.md

 ### F-Droid post

-I eventually found [this blog post from F-Droid](https://f-droid.org/2020/05/29/android-updates-and-tls-connections.html) which talked about this very issue and how it could be solved, the answers wre all there!
+I eventually found [this blog post from F-Droid](https://f-droid.org/2020/05/29/android-updates-and-tls-connections.html) which talked about this very issue and how it could be solved, the answers were all there!
 Being lazy, I chose the simplest solution:  create a separate application that includes the library, let users install that application if needed, and only include the security provider if that application exists on the user's device.

 ## Conscrypt Provider App